Skip to main content

 Must-Try Dishes: Chadolbaegi (thin-sliced beef brisket), Mul naengmyeon (cold buckwheat noodle soup), Kimchi fried rice cooked in the stone pot

-What makes it special: Old-school Korean BBQ institution where brisket, naengmyeon, and kimchi fried rice anchor the experience.
+What Makes it Special: Old-school Korean BBQ institution where brisket, naengmyeon, and kimchi fried rice anchor the experience.

 $$ North Center Burgers, Wings